1031-Systems/1031_Delivery/README.md

 More steps are actually required to build and execute animations but they are explained in the README that accompanies the installation.

+On Windows there is a batch file with the release that will do the entire installation for you.
+Download the windoall_{version}.bat file, copy or move it to the directory where you want to install the tools, and then run it, responding to prompts as needed.
+It defaults to installing for Pololu but you can edit the batch file and change Pololu to Pico to install for Pico.

 Note that the directory structure and file locations for the User version are different from that for the Developer to avoid distractions of source code and data files.
 While most of the files are there,